Literacy

 The Keys To Vocabulary Word Specific And Generative Instruction Thumb

-Many teachers feel they are always struggling when it comes to teaching vocabulary.
-“So many words, so little time!” is a common lament.
-Added to that pressure is their awareness that teaching vocabulary is critically important, because the vocabulary foundation we build for our students will underlie the ways they see and understand their world and their learning for the rest of their lives.
+“So many words, so little time!” might be a common sentiment when teaching vocabulary.
+On top of the pressure to find the time to teach various vocabulary words is the awareness that vocabulary instruction is critically important.
+The vocabulary foundation we build for our students will underlie the ways they see and understand their world and their learning for the rest of their lives.
 The encouraging news is that the daunting task of vocabulary instruction can be made efficient and effective through:

 • Selecting and teaching the specific words students need to know by the end of the elementary grades